pengelana/VTL/README.md

 4. Pre-departure COVID-19 PCR test from Indonesia to Singapore between S$30 (Normal PCR, 24 hours) - S$200 (Express PCR test, 3 - 4 hours).
 5. [On-Arrival PCR test at Changi](https://safetravel.changiairport.com/arrivalswabtest/#/) S$125.
 6. **NOTE:**
-   - Normally before arrival, Hotel will ask to pay deposit to keep hotel booking.
-Informed the Hotel that the payment will be made upon arrival in Indonesia with Credit Card (Visa/Mastercard). 📌
+   - Normally before arrival, the Hotel will ask to pay deposit to keep hotel booking.
+Informed the Hotel that the payment will be made upon arrival in Indonesia using Credit Card (Visa/Mastercard). 📌

 ---